Jurickson Profar Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.

-- The Giants' 4.01 team ERA ranks 12th among all league pitching staffs.
+- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.00).

-- Giants pitchers combine to give up the eighth-fewest home runs in baseball (92 total, one per game).
+- Giants pitchers combine to allow the eighth-fewest home runs in baseball (93 total, one per game).

-- His last appearance came in relief on Sunday when the righty tossed one inning against the New York Mets, surrendering two earned runs while allowing three hits.
+- In his most recent time out on Tuesday, the righty tossed 6 2/3 innings against the Seattle Mariners, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.